Haroonabdulrazaq/Portfolio/README.md

 # Go into the repository
 $ cd Portfolio

+- Lunch in Editor of choice.

 ```
 ## Testing

 - HTML Validator
-- Stickler
 - Stylelint
+- Eslint

 ## Deploy
-This project is deploy to Netlify and HGithub pages
+This project is deploy to Netlify and Github pages

 ## Author